 Manufacturing Exposure to Loss Events

-Cybercrime affects manufacturers, small and large, public or private.
+Cybercrime affects businesses, small and large, public or private.
 Without clarifying your cyber exposure and the risk to your business, how can you implement the essential security solutions to prevent and detect cyber threats and respond to events to minimize business disruption and financial losses?

 Regarding the reported breaches impacting the manufacturing sector, the three top causes are stolen credentials (39%), Ransomware (24%), and Phishing (11%).